flutter/website/src/docs/cookbook/networking/update-data.md

 )
 ```

-On pressing the button **Update Data**, you make the network request,
+On pressing the **Update Data** button, a network request
-which sends the data in the `TextField` to the server with a `POST` request.
+sends the data in the `TextField` to the server as a `POST` request.
-This Future `_futureAlbum` will be used in the next step.
+The `_futureAlbum` variable is used in the next step.

-## 5. Display the response on screen.
+## 5. Display the response on screen

 To display the data on screen, use the
 [`FutureBuilder`][] widget.